by Nebula Haze

 For the most significant final effect on your dried and cured buds, you want to choose a strain where as many parts of the plant as possible are colorful.
 So ideally, you want buds where the pistils and calyxes (which make up most of the final color) are both vividly colored.
 If the leaves and trichomes are also colorful, that will improve the effect even further.

-In this case, the buds are purple, but the pistils are orange.
+In this case, the buds are purple, but the hairs are orange.

-To maximize the final color, you want to choose a strain with brightly colored buds and pistils.
+To maximize the final bud color, choose a strain with brightly colored buds and pistils.
 For example, this bud has purple calyxes, mostly purple pistils, and even some purple leaves.
 This combination makes the entire bud appear bright purple.

 To produce the most colorful buds, you need to make sure the color goes all the way through the buds, and ideally, also through all the surrounding leaves.
 This level of color-penetration is most likely to happen with intensely dark colored buds.
 Buds that are paler in color tend to lose a lot of their vibrancy in the post-harvest processing.